Sigma Psi Zeta: Activities

 Sigma Psi Zeta is a cultural, social, educational, and community service–oriented Greek organization.
 Its philanthropic focus is to combat violence against women in its various forms.
 Sigma Psi Zeta is an official partner of the White House initiative, It's On Us, which launched as a result of the ARC3 Survey.

 Since 1999, Sigma Psi Zeta's philanthropy has been to combat violence against women.
 The sorority has worked against violence against women in many forms and has focused specifically on Asian women who are historically objectified and disempowered.
 Local chapters and colonies participate in events such as the Take Back The Night rallies and the National Coalition Against Domestic Violence's Domestic Violence Awareness month.

 Membership

-Sigma Psi Zeta has 43 active chapters in the states/commonwealths of California, Colorado, Connecticut, Illinois, Kansas, Maryland, Massachusetts, Michigan, Minnesota, Nebraska, New Jersey, New York, Pennsylvania, Virginia, Washington, Washington D.C., and Wisconsin.
+Sigma Psi Zeta has 35 active units (23 chapters and 12 charters) in the states/commonwealths of California, Colorado, Connecticut, Illinois, Kansas, Maryland, Massachusetts, Michigan, Minnesota, Nebraska, New Jersey, New York, Pennsylvania, Virginia, Washington, Washington D.C., and Wisconsin.